How to Create a Phone Call Dashboard in Google Analytics or Google Data Studio

 Within Google Analytics, “campaigns” refer to any marketing events you’re currently running or have initiated such as email campaigns, Pay Per Click (PPC) advertising, partnership marketing, etc. Understanding of each of these efforts performed is extremely important to improving your marketing.

 The best way to do that is to create a Campaigns Dashboard inside of Google Analytics.
 You’ll want to look at bounce rates, goal completions, webpage visits, and behavior flow from each of your campaigns to see what’s working and what’s not.
 This will help you compare and contrast your different campaigns to look for areas of improvement.
+In this type of report, phone calls will show up as goal completions.
+You will need to add call goals to your Google Analytics tracking either through Google call reporting or an external call tracking software, such as CallRail.

 Content Marketing Dashboard